 Following its turnaround last year, Hapag-Lloyd Cruises delivered earnings growth of €17 million, with the average daily fare achieved up by 8%.
 Modernisation of the fleet operated by Hapag-Lloyd Cruises will take place in 2019 with two new luxury expedition ships.

-TUI Group is investing in the expansion and modernisation of its fleet with three cruise lines in all, TUI Cruises, Thomson Cruises and Hapag-Lloyd Cruises.
+TUI Group is investing in the expansion and modernisation of its fleet with three cruise lines in all, TUI Cruises, Thomson UK and Hapag-Lloyd.

 In the premium segment, TUI Cruises dominates the German market.
 Generous facilities, quality, individual service and passenger comfort are guiding lights aboard the Mein Schiff fleet.
 Every passenger is offered a premium full-service package, so most food and drinks, along with use of the spa zone, are included in the fare.